back prev next Irish harp terms from Bunting

 Click the play button to hear it spoken. help

-This very enigmatic figure is plain enough in the notation - the left (treble) hand plays a repeating three note pattern, which the right )bass) hand accompanies first below, and then above.
-However it is very unclear how this kind of figure would be fitted in to a musical performance.
+This very enigmatic figure is plain enough in the notation - the left (treble) hand plays a repeating three note pattern, which the right (bass) hand accompanies first below, and then above.
+The footnote does not really describe what is happening; the right hand is not ‘taking the place of the left’ but instead is reaching up to play its bass figure high in the range.

 Simon Chadwick 2008